Ishika-png/ProFIT/README.md

 # ProFIT
 A fitness app for android devices with several different exercises available.
 A simple timer for your workouts, built in Java!
+We were confused regarding the accessible equipments for the workout.
+We read and came to the conclusion to put up the workouts for which little to no equipments are required.
 Following categories are available according to your requirement with a timer feature.

     Chest Workout